-We're listing new items online daily and plan to continually grow what's available for sale online.
+We're listing new items on our online store regularly and plan to continually grow what's available for sale online.
 However, the items listed online are just a small taste of what we have!
 We choose a special selection of our most unique pieces to list online.
 To be listed online, an item must be a higher-end brand and/or unique in other ways (i.e., vintage, handmade, or with a specific message or image).

 Are the photos on your website real?

 Yes!
-We personally take all of the product photos on our website and do not use stock photos (the exception is toys for which we have multiples, like our Melissa & Doug collection of brand-new toys).
+We personally take all of the product photos on our website and do not use stock photos (the exception is toys for which we have multiples, like our Melissa & Doug collection of brand-new toys, and Halloween costumes).
 The photos are only edited to add a white background and to make the photo color match the actual item color as closely as possible.
 We do not edit the photos to make them look any different than how they look in person.

 Can I pick up an item I bought online in-store?

 Yes!
 Just select free local pickup when checking out, and you'll be able to pick up your item(s) in the store at your convenience.
 (Note that this option doesn't work if you're paying by PayPal; if this is the case, just contact us and we can make arrangements.)